 I am having the best time these past few years that I’ve had since 1975.

-Carryology – People call you the Carryologist in Chief.Dana Gleason – (Laughs) – I havn’t been accused of that in person yet, but cool.
+(Laughs) I haven’t been accused of that in person yet, but cool.

-C – The Mystery Ranch brand really seems to be growing; business is going well?DG – Yeah.
+Yeah.
 Between the avalanche pack and the ski pack we’ve been getting more awareness in the skiing and outdoor worlds, and we may have had some real effect on how military loads are carried here and in Australia, Canada and a few other places.
 It’s pretty darned exciting!
-Having launched the Kletterwerks this spring in Japan and Korea, and now launching across the U.S. and into Europe, I hardly know what to think!
+Having launched Kletterwerks this spring in Japan and Korea, and now launching across the U.S. and into Europe, I hardly know what to think!
 It’s like we’re a real company!

 It’s just exciting!
 We are able to have some real effect and we are able to build better packs for a few people and it’s a gas!

-C – Along the lines of design, how do you design new products?
-Do you use CAD programs like Rhino?DG – The real core of it is thinking about the need for the user of the bag and what their expectations are going to be.
+The real core of it is thinking about the need of the user of the bag and what their expectations are going to be.
 When we are building something for the outdoor market or the lifestyle market, that’s quite a bit more difficult than when we are building for the military or the firefighters because in the lifestyle market or outdoor market we are picking from a much broader base of visual design cues.
-The look of the pack becomes quite important, and how you interact with people and their self image while using the gear, it’s always a crap shoot, I don’t know how (other) companies do it, except it seems to involve an awful lot of sketching, some collages and other things… We tend to do that work “in the head”, then try and turn out pieces that are really performance-based, then the look comes after that.
+The look of the pack becomes quite important, and how you interact with people and their self-image while using the gear, it’s always a crap shoot, I don’t know how other companies do it, except it seems to involve an awful lot of sketching, some collages and other things… We tend to do that work “in the head”, then try and turn out pieces that are really performance-based, then the look comes after that.

-C – With such a phenomenal career in carry, what are pieces, features, achievements that stand out most for you?
-What are you most proud of?DG – Most proud of!?
+Most proud of!?
 It’s like which child is your favorite!
 (Laughs) The stuff I did at Kletterwerks really came the closest to coming out of a vacuum, and helped create a visual vocabulary for us – that was pretty cool, yet it passed by for me in just a few years because of business differences with partners.
-I went on and was precluded from building backpacks for 5 years, and was coming up with a lot of the basis for modern camera bags.
+I went on and was precluded from building backpacks for five years, and was coming up with a lot of the basis for modern camera bags.
 We started out Mojo Systems the same year that Lowepro started out, we were neck and neck for the first two years there before they went overseas and we did not.
 We kept building for professionals.

 We built some of the early computer bags and bags for video gear and a lot of protective equipment.
 That is where we came up with most of the materials we use in modern framing now: Fiberglass, high density polyethelene plastic (HDPE) and a number of other materials we co-opted much more for shaping camera bags and dealing with impact resistance that turned out to be excellent for building internal frames.